-Most visitors to Japan are in search for a unique experience, and having a chance to chat with locals while enjoying tasty foods and drinks in a relaxed atmosphere.
-With its welcoming staff, multicultural patrons and authentic home-style menu, Izakaya Bunka is a perfect place to wind down.
+Most visitors to Japan are in search of a unique experience and having a chance to chat with locals while enjoying tasty foods and drinks in a relaxed atmosphere.
+Bunka Hostel Tokyo offers this and more at its sister pub.
+With its welcoming staff, multicultural patrons, and authentic home-style menu, Izakaya Bunka is a perfect place to wind down.

 Izakaya Bunka’s exterior skillfully blends modern glass and traditional Japanese style to create a warm, welcoming space.
 Whether you’re a group of friends or seek to enjoy a drink all by yourself, you’ll find your steps drawn to this one-of-a-kind izakaya experience.

 The pub opened in December 2015, so a little over 2 years ago.
 It was born from the desire to create a place for warm and casual intercultural exchange, a place that both locals and tourists came to love.
 Izakaya Bunka can seat up to 49 people and even features a little shop corner right next to the entrance.

 This charming izakaya is actually located right on the 1st floor of Bunka Hostel Tokyo.
 However, the pub welcomes both guests and those who are just casually dropping by for a drink!

 The hostel generally requires a reservation, but if a bed happens to be free, you can stay the night as you are.
 So if you’ve had a glass too many and your way home seems too long and too bothersome, just crawl into a bunk without any hassle!
 This is also majorly convenient if you missed the last train.

 The hostel offers warm and comfortable dormitories, except for one family room.
 The bunks are separated by solid wood walls, so you’ll get to enjoy proper privacy!